rails/rails/README.md

 You can read more about Action View in its [README](actionview/README.rdoc).

 Active Record, Action Pack, and Action View can each be used independently outside Rails.
-In addition to them, Rails also comes with Action Mailer ([README](actionmailer/README.rdoc)), a library to generate and send emails; and Active Support ([README](activesupport/README.rdoc)), a collection of utility classes and standard library extensions that are useful for Rails, and may also be used independently outside Rails.
+In addition to that, Rails also comes with Action Mailer ([README](actionmailer/README.rdoc)), a library to generate and send emails; and Active Support ([README](activesupport/README.rdoc)), a collection of utility classes and standard library extensions that are useful for Rails, and may also be used independently outside Rails.